Variational Learning is Effective for Large Deep Networks: Discussion and Limitations

 We show the effectiveness of variational learning for training large networks.
 Especially our results on GPT-2 and other LLMs are first of their kind and clearly demonstrate the potential that variational learning holds.
 We also discussed many new use cases where we consistently find benefits by switching to a variational approach.
 We expect our results to be useful for future work on showing \revision{the} effectiveness of Bayesian learning in general.

 Although we borrow practical tricks from deep learning, not all of them are equally useful for IVON, for example, we find that IVON does not go well with batch normalization layers~\citep{IoSz15}.
 Future research should explore this limitation and investigate the reasons behind \revision{the} effectiveness of some practical tricks.
 Using MC samples in variational learning increases the computation cost and we believe it is difficult to fix this problem.
-Deterministic versions of the variational objective can be used to fix this, for example, those discussed by~\citet{MoKh23}.
-This is another future direction of research.
+For this, deterministic versions of the variational objective can be useful, for example, those discussed by~\citet{MoKh23} but this is a potential direction for future research.

 IVON can be easily modified to learn flexible posterior forms~\citep{LiKh19b}.
 Our Multi-IVON method in this paper uses a simple mixture distribution, but we expect further improvements by using other types of mixtures and also by learning the mixing distribution.
 We expect this aspect of IVON to help researchers further investigate the benefits of Bayesian principles to improve deep learning.